ibm-cloud-docs/cloud-native/topic-configuration.md

 * The first factor recommends a 1-to-1 correlation between a running service and a versioned codebase.
 Create a fixed deployment artifact, like a Docker image, from a versioned codebase that can be deployed, unchanged, to multiple environments.
 * The third factor recommends a separation between application-specific configuration, which is be part of the fixed artifact, and environment-specific configuration, which is be provided to the service at deployment time.
-* The tenth factor recommends keeping all environments as similar as possible.
-Environment-specific code paths are difficult to test, and increase the risk of failures as you deploy to different environments.
-This also applies to backing services.
+* The 10th factor recommends keeping all environments as similar as possible.
+Environment-specific code paths are difficult to test, and increase the risk of failures as you deploy to different environments and backing services.
 If you develop and test with an in-memory database, unexpected failures might occur in test, staging, or production environments because they use a database that has different behavior.

 ## Configuration sources
 {: #config-inject}